stvnjacobs/lnl-docs/PITCHME.md

 ### docs/

-This directory contains all the content files that are used to compose our documentation.
+- Contains all the content files used to compose our documentation.

 If you are creating a new doc, or editing an existing one, this is where you will be working from.

 +++